Al-Musāyarah fī al-ʿAqā’id

 About the Author: Ibn al-Humām

-He also excelled in Qurʾānic commentary, inheritance law, taṣawwuf, language, rhetoric, logic, debate, and other sciences.
+He also excelled in Qurʾānic commentary, logic, rhetoric, and taṣawwuf.

-Al-Shawkānī noted that Ibn Humām surpassed many of his teachers in insight and precision of thought, highlighting his unique position as a major scholar in the Māturīdī period of Mazj.
+Al-Shawkānī noted that Ibn Humām surpassed many of his teachers in insight and precision of thought, highlighting his unique position as a major scholar in the Māturīdī period of Mazj (convergence).

 About the Text